 Bertrand du Guesclin – 22 June 1355

-They had only turned the first bend in the road when du Guesclin cautiously approached the village.
+Du Guesclin cautiously approached the village.
 He was still in a black rage as he searched for his prey.
-He promised himself that he would never again invove himself in any enterprise where he did not have total control.
-However he had only half the number of men he had earlier in the day. some he suspected had been killed but the others had simply run away.
+He had only half the number of men he had brought to Monsegur.
+Some he knew had been killed but the others had simply run away.

 He moved quietly round the outskirts of the village looking in barns and outhouses.
 Suddenly he found himself surrounded by a dozen soldiers.
 ‘Good morning gentlemen and to what may we owe the pleasure of your company?’